-- Adverse Event (AE) Any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.
-An adverse event (AE) can therefore be any unfavourable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of a medicinal (investigational) product, whether or not related to the medicinal (investigational) product. - Serious Adverse Event (SAE) or Serious Adverse Drug Reaction (Serious ADR) Any untoward medical occurrence that at any dose: results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, or is a congenital anomaly/birth defect. - Unlisted (Unexpected) Adverse Event An adverse event is considered unlisted if the nature or intensity is not consistent with the applicable product reference safety information.
-For a study drug, the expectedness of an adverse event will be determined by whether or not it is listed in the Investigator's Brochure.

-SUSAR Suspected Unexpected Serious Adverse Reaction
+Adverse Event (AE) Any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.
+An adverse event (AE) can therefore be any unfavourable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of a medicinal (investigational) product, whether or not related to the medicinal (investigational) product.

+- Serious Adverse Event (SAE) An AE that results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, and is a congenital anomaly/birth defect. - Serious Adverse Reaction (Serious AR) An Adverse reaction that results in death, is life-threatening, requires inpatient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability/incapacity, and is a congenital anomaly/birth defect.
+"Reaction" means that a causal relationship between the medical product and the AE is at least a reasonable possibility. - Unlisted (Unexpected) Adverse Event An adverse event is considered unlisted if the nature or intensity is not consistent with the applicable product reference safety information.
+For a study drug, the expectedness of an adverse event will be determined by whether or not it is listed in the Investigator's Brochure. - SUSAR Suspected Unexpected Serious Adverse Reaction is a serious AR whose nature or severity is unexpected based on their applicable product information.

-The Importance of reporting Adverse Events
+The Importance of Reporting Adverse Events

-The purpose of expedited reporting is to make regulators, investigators ethics committees aware of new important information on serious reactions.
+The purpose of reporting is to make regulators, investigators, and ethics committees aware of information on serious reactions elicited by the investigational product.
 It is required for all unexpected adverse events.

 The investigator has certain responsibilities for immediate reporting (within 24 hours) of all serious adverse effects (SAEs) to the sponsor followed by detailed written reports.
 The sponsor should keep all records of SAEs and notify competent regulatory authorities and where appropriate the ethics committee that approved the trial.

-There are specific requirements for reporting suspected unexpected serious adverse (drug) reactions (SUSARs) for clinical trials of an investigational medicinal product (CTIMPs).
+There are specific requirements for reporting suspected unexpected serious adverse (drug) reactions (SUSARs) for clinical trials of an investigational product (CTIPs).